ibm-cloud-docs/speech-to-text/basic-request.md

 ## Basic transcription response
 {: #response}

-The service returns the following basic transcript of the input audio for the example requests shown previously:
+For each of the previous examples, the service returns the following basic transcript of the input audio:

 ```javascript
 {